qt-creator/qt-creator/README.md

 type to `-DCMAKE_BUILD_TYPE=Release`.
 You can also build with release optimizations but debug information with `-DCMAKE_BUILD_TYPE=RelWithDebInfo`.

+You can find more options in the generated CMakeCache.txt file.
+For instance, building of Qbs together with Qt Creator can be enabled with `-DBUILD_QBS=ON`.

 Installation is not needed.
 It is however possible, using

     cmake --install . --prefix /path/to/qtcreator_install